kevinbosak/bowling_scores/README.md

 # Bowling Scores
 A simple example library and program to calculate bowling scores using Python 3.
-You may run 'bowling_scores.py' directly, or include its "BowlingScores" class to use in your own programs.
+You may run 'bowling_scores.py' directly, or include its "Bowler" class to use in your own programs.

 ## Input